Reducing stabilizer circuits without the symplectic group: Quantum circuits and Clifford gates

-where $u\cdot v=u^{\T}b$ denotes the scalar product of $u$ and $b$ in $\F^{n}$.
-In the same way, $\PP_i\ket{b}=\ii^{b_i}\ket{b}$, hence where we consider that vectors $u$ and $b$ are in $\Z_4^{n}$.
 A $\cnot$ gate with target on qubit $i$ and control on qubit $j$ will be denoted $X_{ij}$.
-The reader will pay attention to the fact that our convention is the opposite of that generaly used, where $\cnot_{ij}$ denotes a $\cnot$ gate with control on qubit $i$ and target on qubit $j$.
-The reason for this change will apperar clearly in the proof of Theorem \ref{X-GL}.
-So, if $i<j$, the action of $X_{ij}$ and $X_{ji}$ on a basis vector $\ket{b}$ is given by
+The reader will pay attention to the fact that our convention is the opposite of that generally used, where $\cnot_{ij}$ denotes a $\cnot$ gate with control on qubit $i$ and target on qubit $j$.
+The reason for this change will appear clearly in the proof of Theorem \ref{X-GL}.
+So, if $i<j$, the action of $X_{ij}$ and $X_{ji}$ on a basis vector $\ket{x}$ is given by